-Steve is a retired organizer with the largest healthcare workers union in Connecticut, District 1199/SEIU, as well as with the Greater Hartford Labor Council.
+Steve is a retired organizer with the largest healthcare workers union in Connecticut, District 1199/SEIU, and the Greater Hartford Labor Council.
 He served on the national steering committee of US Labor Against the War (USLAW), of which District 1199 was a founding member in 2003.

 Steve has spent his adult life as an activist and organizer.
 In high school and college he organized against racism and the Vietnam War and published in the underground press.